nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Examples:**
 Assuming a list of 7 contacts in the archive list, inclusive of a contact named `Betsy`,

-* `listarchive` followed by `unarchive 2` unarchives the 2nd person in the address book archives.
+* `listarchive` followed by `unarchive 2` unarchives the 2nd contact in the displayed list of contacts.
-* `listarchive` followed by `find Betsy` followed by `unarchive 1` unarchives the 1st person in the results of the `find` command.
+* `listarchive` followed by `find Betsy` followed by `unarchive 1` unarchives the 1st contact in the results of the `find` command.
-* `listarchive` followed by `unarchive 2 3 4 5` unarchives the 2nd, 3rd, 4th and 5th people in the address book.
+* `listarchive` followed by `unarchive 2 3 4 5` unarchives the 2nd, 3rd, 4th and 5th contacts in the displayed list of contacts.
 </box>

-### Listing all persons : `list`
+### Listing all contacts : `list`

-Shows a list of all persons, except for archived persons, in the address book.
+Shows a list of all unarchived contacts in the address book.

 Format: `list`

-### Listing all archived persons : `listarchive`
+### Listing all archived contacts : `listarchive`

-Shows a list of all archived persons in the address book.
+Shows a list of all archived contacts in the address book.

 Format: `listarchive`

 ### Listing students : `liststudents`

-Lists all students, except for archived students, in the address book.
+Shows a list of all unarchived students in the address book.

 Format: `liststudents`

 ### Listing parents : `listparents`

-Lists all parents, except for archived parents, in the address book.
+Shows a list of all unarchived parents in the address book.

 Format: `listparents`

-### Link a parent to a student : `link`
+### Linking a parent to a student : `link`

 Links a parent to a student in a parent-child relationship.